Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-However, it lacks calculators and overall reviews for specific models.
-So if you’re hoping to find the best deal out there, it may be worth downloading an app like Edmunds or KBB.com to look at comparable listings in your area.
+But it lacks calculators and overall reviews for specific models.
+So if you’re hoping to find the best deal out there, it may be worth downloading an app like Edmunds or KBB to look at comparable listings in your area.

 TrueCar lets you view what other people paid for similar cars — both new and used.
 You can shop by brand, compare model trims and view TrueCar’s best-rated vehicles.
 When you select a car, TrueCar will show you a personalized offer from a dealership that includes taxes and fees, which means less guessing on the final price.
 And when you’re ready to sell your current car, TrueCar allows you to get an estimate and skip the trade-in hassle at the dealership.

 It works with over 16,000 dealerships nationwide, so it can give you an accurate idea of what you should be paying for your car.
 And it also works with several organizations to help you find special deals and discounts you might qualify for.
 For example, USAA members can receive a special discount off their car’s MSRP.
 However, your contact details may be shared with these dealerships and organizations, so be prepared for sales calls.

 7. Consumer Reports

 - Best for: Quickly viewing ratings and test results from Consumer Reports

 Through the Consumer Reports app, anyone can view reviews of cars by type, make or model.
 It also offers helpful articles about buying or leasing.
 But to unlock ratings, you’ll need to create a Consumer Reports account.